 - What happens to a horse after its racehorse registration has been deregistered?

-- When a horse is no longer registered with JRA, it must be withdrawn from JRA facilities.
-Such horse's future activities are subject to decisions reached between the owner and the trainer.
-Among others, the horse are transferred to breeding or pleasure riding purposes or transferred to NAR (municipal government racing).
+- When a horse is no longer registered with the JRA, it must be withdrawn from JRA facilities.
+Where the horse will be sent after deregistration will be decided after discussions between the owner and the trainer.
+In addition to cases of transferring to NAR (municipal government racing), horses are transferred to breeding or pleasure riding purposes, and so on.

 - What should I do to register my horse with NAR (municipal government racing)?

-- The JRA's organization differs from NAR (municipal government racing); their systems of registering owners and horses, and licensing trainers and jockeys, are separate from JRA.
-Therefore, if you wish to register your horse with NAR, you will first need to obtain owner registration with NAR.
+- The JRA’s organization differs from NAR (municipal government racing), and their systems of registering owners and horses, and licensing trainers and jockeys, are separate from the JRA.
+Therefore, if you wish to register your horse with NAR, you will need to obtain owner registration with NAR.

-- What is the procedure for retiring the horse for the breeding purposes?
+- What is the procedure for when an active racehorse becomes a breeding horse?

-- In Japan, it is not permitted for a horse to be used simultaneously for racing and breeding.
-To use your horse for a breeding purpose, therefore, you will first need to deregister its racehorse registration.
+- Horses are not permitted to be used simultaneously for racing and breeding.
+When a racehorse is to be used for breeding, the horse must be removed from the racehorse register of the JRA or NAR (municipal government racing).
 Broodmares must undergo breeding registration with JAIRS.
-Stallions must also follow this procedure, but must additionally undergo breeding stock inspection carried out by municipal authorities.
-For further details, please contact the following via your Liaison Officer.
+Stallions must also follow this procedure, but must additionally undergo breeding stock inspections carried out by prefectural authorities and the National Livestock Breeding Center (NLBC).
+For further details, please contact the following.

 The Japan Association for International Racing and Stud Book (JAIRS):